CloudSihmar/introduction-to-kubernetes/UnderstandingKubernetes.md

 **Resources:**

+> - Kubernetes Documentation - https://kubernetes.io/docs/home/
 > - Kubernetes in Action - Marko Lukša
-> - Kubernetes Documentation - https://kubernetes.io/docs/home/
 > - Kubernetes Fundamentals (LFS258) - The Linux Foundation
+> - Kubernetes for Developers (LFD259) - The Linux Foundation
+> - Getting Started with Kubernetes - Sander van Vugt - Addison-Wesley Professional

 **LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial purposes.
 If you find this document useful in any means please support the original authors for ethical reasons.**